Swimming: Sun Yang hearing faces translation problems

 “I realized they didn’t have any papers to prove their identification,” he said, according to the simultaneous translation.
 He also accused officials of filming in his home.

 Sun served a three-month doping suspension in 2014 for taking the stimulant trimetazidine, which he said he took to treat a heart condition.
-He faces a ban of up to eight years if found guilty of another offence.

 Writing by Brian Homewood; Editing by Toby Davis